indiana-university/rivet-icons/README.md

 ## Render icons

-You can render an icon in three ways:
+Once the icon set is loaded, you can render an icon in three ways:

 1. Use the `<rvt-icon>` element.
 1. Use `<use>`.